shiyixu45/Slow_Thinking_with_LLMs/README.md

 - [**STILL-1**](#-enhancing-llm-reasoning-with-reward-guided-tree-search-report)

 ## News
++ [9 Mar 2025] ⚡️⚡️ [**R1-Searcher**](#r1-searcher-incentivizing-the-search-capability-in-llms-via-reinforcement-learning-report): We propose [R1-Searcher](https://arxiv.org/abs/2503.05592), a novel two-stage outcome-based RL approach designed to enhance the search capabilities of LLMs.
+  + This method allows LLMs to **autonomously invoke external search systems** to access additional knowledge during the reasoning process.
+  + Our framework **relies exclusively on RL**, without requiring process rewards or distillation for a cold start.
+  + We conduct training on **both base models (zero-shot) and fine-tuned models**, analyzing key research questions arising during the training process.
+  + **We open-source our models: [Qwen-2.5-7B-Base-RL](https://huggingface.co/XXsongLALA/Qwen-2.5-7B-base-RAG-RL) and [Llama-3.1-8B-Instruct-RL](https://huggingface.co/XXsongLALA/Llama-3.1-8B-instruct-RAG-RL), [code](https://github.com/RUCAIBox/Slow_Thinking_with_LLMs/tree/main/R1-Searcher) and [data](https://huggingface.co/datasets/XXsongLALA/RAG-RL-Hotpotqa-with-2wiki/tree/main).
 + [7 Mar 2025] ⚡️⚡️ [**STILL-3**](#still-3-an-empirical-study-on-eliciting-and-improving-r1-like-reasoning-models): We propose [STILL-3](https://arxiv.org/abs/2503.04548), An Empirical Study on Eliciting and Improving R1-like Reasoning Models.
   + We systematically **experiment with and document the effects of various factors influencing RL training**, conducting experiments on both base models (zero) and fine-tuned models.
   + Beyond RL training, we also explore **the use of tool manipulation**, finding that it significantly boosts the reasoning performance of large reasoning models.
 + [1 Mar 2025] [**STILL-3-Tool-32B**](#-still-3-tool-32b-a-32b-slow-thinking-reasoning-model-leveraging-python-code-to-help-the-reasoning-process): We propose [**STILL-3-Tool-32B**](https://huggingface.co/RUC-AIBOX/STILL-3-TOOL-32B), leveraging python code to help the reasoning process.
 During evaluation, **STILL-3-Tool-32B** achieves **81.70%** accuracy on AIME 2024, matching the performance of **o3-mini**, outperforming **o1** and **DeepSeek-R1**. **We open-source our [code](STILL-3-TOOL), [model](https://huggingface.co/RUC-AIBOX/STILL-3-TOOL-32B), and [data](https://huggingface.co/datasets/RUC-AIBOX/STILL-3-TOOL-32B-Data).** For more details, please refer to our [**Notion page**](https://lake-bayberry-173.notion.site/Empowering-Reasoning-Models-with-Wings-Tool-Manipulation-Significantly-Enhances-the-Reasoning-Abili-1a6ab1cf72428023a105c16eec90968e).
 + [26 Jan 2025] [**STILL-3-1.5B-preview**](#-still-3-15b-preview-a-15b-slow-thinking-reasoning-model-continuously-evolving-through-rl): We release [**STILL-3-1.5B-preview**](https://huggingface.co/RUC-AIBOX/STILL-3-1.5B-preview), a **1.5B slow-thinking reasoning model** achieves **39.33%** accuracy on AIME benchmark!
 We utilize 30k queries to adapt reinforcement learning on 1.5B model (DeepSeek-R1-Distill-Qwen-1.5B) and **observe the continuous performance improvement** as the number of training steps increased.
 For better reproducing our work and advancing research progress, **we open-source our [code](OpenRLHF-STILL), [model](https://huggingface.co/RUC-AIBOX/STILL-3-1.5B-preview), and [data](https://huggingface.co/datasets/RUC-AIBOX/STILL-3-Preview-RL-Data).**
 + [6 Jan 2025] [**Virgo**](#-virgo-a-preliminary-exploration-on-reproducing-o1-like-mllm-report): We develop **Virgo**, a multi-modal slow-thinking reasoning model, based on Qwen2-VL-72B-Instruct, which achieves leading performance on four challenging multi-modal benchmarks.
 We demonstrate that the slow-thinking reasoning ability can be transferred from text to vision.
 We open-source the [model](https://huggingface.co/RUC-AIBOX/Virgo-72B) and training [data](https://github.com/RUCAIBox/Virgo/blob/main/data/numina_llava_special_prompt_5k.json).